Updated May 2026

 Holton Mercantile

 Holton Mercantile (415 New York Ave.) is a general store that carries everything from cards and seasonal decorations to kitchen tools and puzzles.
-It’s the kind of store where you shop when you need essentials but you also walk away with something you didn’t know you wanted like a ball cap supporting your favorite college team or a gift for your pet.
+It’s the kind of store where you shop for essentials, but you also walk away with something you didn’t know you wanted, like a ball cap supporting your favorite college team or a gift for your pet.

 But it’s more than a variety store.
-Everyone I talked to in town raved about its old-fashion soda fountain, so I had to order a classic chocolate ice cream cone.
-Kids in the store gleefully looked at shelves of candy asking their parents to buy Laffy Taffy or suckers.
-The store is a mainstay in Holton dating back decades.
-You’ll appreciate the building’s original floors and tin ceiling.
+Everyone I talked to in town raved about its old-fashioned soda fountain, so I had to order a classic chocolate ice cream cone.
+Kids in the store gleefully looked at shelves of candy, asking their parents to buy Laffy Taffy or suckers.

 Beverly Brown Boutique

 Offering a large selection of women’s and men’s apparel, Beverly Brown Boutique (124 W. 5th St.) resembles a big city clothing store.
 You’ll be hard-pressed not to find something that you’ll want to try on.
-Family-owned and operated, the boutique carries well-known brands and a deep inventory of denim jeans.
-I found the customer service to be helpful when inquiring about jeans in my size.

 Shoppers earn discounts if they sign up for the “Text Club” and they are willing to ship items via USPS to you.
-If you join their rewards membership, you earn one point for every pre-tax dollar you spend on a purchase.
+If you join their rewards membership, you earn one point per pre-tax dollar you spend.

 More Than Lemons

-Have you shopped in a store featuring blown glass creations?
+Have you shopped at a store featuring blown-glass creations?
 More Than Lemons (424 Pennsylvania) houses one-of-a-kind gifts made of glass in the owner’s hot shop.
 Every glass item you see in the store is an original handcrafted creation.

 Glass orbs hang from delicate strings on display.
 The sunlight through the store’s windows shines through pretty paperweights and beams through bowls and colorful vases.

-Check the More Than Lemons Facebook page to plan a visit when the owner is giving a glass-blowing demonstration behind the building.
+PRO TIP: Check the More Than Lemons Facebook page to plan a visit during a glass-blowing demonstration by the owner behind the building.

 Heart To Home